elibs/ebash/doc/porting.md

 # lock is NO longer held !! ...

 ```
-</p></details>

-<details><summary>#!/bin/sh vs #!/bin/bash</summary><p>
+### Interpreter ("shebang")

-Some very old scripts have the interpreter (a.k.a. "shebang") at the top of the script as `/bin/sh` instead of
+Some very old scripts have the interpreter (a.k.a. "shebang") at the top of the script as `/bin/sh` instead of `/bin/bash`.
-`/bin/bash`.
 Why is that and what should I do?

 `/bin/sh` is usually a symlink to `/bin/bash` on almost all Unix boxes.
-However, there's a subtle
+However, there's a subtle difference between a
-difference between a script with the interpreter of `/bin/sh` instead of `/bin/bash`.
-It still runs bash but it runs it in a
+script with the interpreter of `/bin/sh` instead of `/bin/bash`.
+It still runs bash but it runs it in a legacy POSIX
-legacy POSIX compliance mode.
+compliance mode.
 This prevents a lot of the hardening features ebash has from working properly.
-Thankfully,
+Thankfully, when ebash
-when ebash is sourced, it detects this problem and re-executes the script as a real bash script.
-However, that's an
+is sourced, it detects this problem and re-executes the script as a real bash script.
+However, that's an extra fork+exec
-extra fork+exec that is not necessary.
+that is not necessary.

 So, it's better to change the script interpreter from `/bin/sh` to `/bin/bash`
-</p></details>

-<details><summary>let</summary><p>
+### `let`

 `let` is an older way of declaring variables (e.g. `let var=0`).
 Generally, you can just remove `let` entirely or perhaps
 replace with newer `declare` or `local`: